 Here is our 7 day itinerary along the southern coast of South Africa, one of our most thrilling, most enjoyable weeks during our trip around the world.

-Arrive in Port Elizabeth in the morning.
+Arrive in Port Elizabeth (Gqeberha) in the morning.
 Pick up your rental car and begin the journey toward the Garden Route.
 Until you reach Storms River (2 hours of driving, 180 km), you are in the Eastern Cape.

 In Storms River, spend a little time exploring Tsitsikamma National Park, a maritime reserve with walking trails, suspension bridges, and a beautiful beach.
 If you are looking for some adventure, go ziplining (Tsitsikamma Canopy Tours) or kayaking in the gorges of the park (Untouched Adventures).